Elephant Seals

 Leave your drone at home.
 This is a no-drone zone.

 Consider the seal’s perspective.
 How would you feel being interrupted constantly while you lie on the beach?
-How would you respond to loud noises, barking dogs and movement all around you?
+How would you respond to loud noises, barking dogs, and movement all around you?
 How would you react to someone causing you harm?
 Please allow the seals to rest undisturbed.

 Ensure a safe and pleasant viewing experience for everyone by following NOAA’s marine wildlife viewing guidelines.